cthing/meazure/support/qa/TestPlan.md

 1. Select ***Use operating system value*** for both screens.
 1. Press ***OK***.
 1. Verify the screen size and resolution return to the values previously recorded
+1. Verify the resolution warning button is displayed

 ## Standard Units